 Moving on to the vanity chair which is a purchase from the Nashville Flea Market.

-Then I painted it using RustOleum Metallic Oil Rubbed Bronze.
+Then I painted the metal frame using RustOleum Metallic Oil Rubbed Bronze Spray Paint.
 Five minutes and the job was done.

 The fabric is from an old shirt.
 I love this shirt.
 I wore it for three or four years then something happened.
 It was a combination of shirt shrinkage after so many washings and dryings and weight gain on my part.
 Just the facts.
 But, I kept the shirt and put it in my fabric stash in the workshop.
 Glad I did.

 I cut the bottom half of the shirt and it was barely big enough to cover the seat.
-It’s a good thing the fabric was stretchy.
+It’s a good thing the fabric was stretchy and the seat was small.

 I stretched the fabric all around the seat and put a ton of staples around the sides.